 - cashing checks

-- collecting debts.
+- collecting debts

-Some powers are not included unless they are specifically mentioned such as making gifts, the ability to change beneficiaries on life insurance and retirement accounts and dealing with retirement accounts to request required minimum distributions.
+Some powers are not included unless they are specifically mentioned such as making gifts, the ability to change beneficiaries on life insurance and retirement accounts, and dealing with retirement accounts to request required minimum distributions.
 The power to make gifts of your money and property is a particularly important power.
 If you want to ensure your agent has the authority to do Medicaid planning on your behalf in the event you need to enter a nursing home, then the power of attorney must give the agent the power to modify trusts and make gifts.

 In the past, powers of attorney were one to three pages in length.
 The power of attorney form was revised in 2009 and the current power of attorney with a gift rider is approximately thirteen pages long.
 If you have a power of attorney that was executed before September of 2009 it should be reviewed by an attorney to confirm that your agent has the ability to make gifts and do Medicaid planning.
 It is also a good idea to review your estate planning documents every five years.
 If you have a power of attorney executed before September of 2009 or estate planning documents that have not been reviewed in five years you should resolve to review your documents in 2021.
-You can contact our office for a review.
+Please contact our office for a review.